upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/muscle-bioamp-shield/index.rst

 Using the Sensor
 ******************

-Step 1: Stacking on Arduino Uno
+Step 1: Stack on Arduino Uno
 =================================

 Stack the Muscle BioAmp Shield on top of Arduino Uno properly.